 Prioritization

-Compared to Southeast Asian neighbors such as the Philippines, the Indonesian government under President Joko Widodo is generally effective in implementing its policies.
-This refers in particular to the rapid implementation of several infrastructure projects.
-The administration, however, remains dependent on fiscal resources and bureaucratic capacity when trying to realize its ambitious programs.
+The Indonesian governments under presidents Joko Widodo and Prabowo Subianto have generally been effective in implementing their policies.
+This was particularly evident in the rapid implementation of several infrastructure projects.
+However, the administration remains dependent on fiscal resources and bureaucratic capacity to realize its ambitious programs.

-Both of these constraints have been long-standing but became more pronounced during the pandemic.
-As a result of its reduced revenues and increased COVID-19-related spending, the government had to delay many planned projects (e.g., moving the capital to East Kalimantan before the end of President Joko Widodo’s term in 2024).
-A thorough reform of the education system has also been delayed not least because of the negative impacts of the COVID-19 pandemic.
+Both constraints are long-standing but became more pronounced during the pandemic.
+Due to reduced revenues and increased COVID-19-related spending, the government had to delay many planned projects (for example, the plan to move the capital to East Kalimantan before the end of President Joko Widodo’s term in 2024).
+A thorough reform of the underfunded and poorly structured education system has also been delayed.

-A more constant problem for reform implementation is the country’s bureaucracy, which is often an obstacle to effective policy implementation due to vested interests, red tape and corruption.
-In nearly all ministries and executive agencies, the significant predatory interests of powerholders prevent the implementation of policies not because of technical difficulties or bureaucratic resistance but because the policies run counter to their personal agenda.
-The aforementioned fiscal and bureaucratic limitations on policy implementation are likely to remain a structural problem in the near future.
+A more persistent problem with regard to implementing reforms is the country’s bureaucracy, which often impedes effective policy implementation due to the interference of vested interests, red tape and corruption.
+In nearly all ministries and executive agencies, power holders prevent policy implementation not because of technical difficulties or bureaucratic resistance, but because the policies run counter to their personal agendas.
+These fiscal and bureaucratic limitations on policy implementation are likely to remain a structural problem in the near future.

 Implementation

-Politically, however, the Jokowi administration increasingly resembles the Orde Baru of former President Suharto, whose prioritization of economic development over human rights and environmental protection was relatively successful for decades but unsustainable in the long run.
-The erosion of civil liberties, repression against opposition groups, and the increased importance of military and police staff around the president show that President Joko Widodo has not learned from the mistakes of the authoritarian past.
+Politically, however, Jokowi’s administration during his second term and the incoming Prabowo administration have increasingly come to resemble the Orde Baru (New Order) of former President Suharto, whose prioritization of economic development over human rights, respect for the rule of law and environmental protection was relatively successful for decades, but proved unsustainable in the long run.
+The erosion of civil liberties, the repression of opposition groups, and the increasing influence of the military and police show that neither President Joko Widodo nor President Prabowo Subianto have learned from the mistakes of the authoritarian past.
+Prabowo, whose career was largely advanced by his father-in-law, Suharto, grew up under the authoritarian Orde Baru, and his mindset is still largely influenced by the alleged successes of this regime.

 Policy learning